FluidGroup/Brightroom/README.md

 > https://github.com/muukii/Pixel/pull/53
 > This obviously takes many breaking changes.
 > Feel free to start a discussion about enhancement from the current released version.
+> I often upload movies of features in development to the pull-request's comment.

+**Plannning features**

+- A crop-view component and standalone crop screen.
+  - It supports rotating each 90 degree and locking aspect-ratio.
+- SwiftUI wrappers each component

 ---